amadeuio/user-auth/README.md

 ### Description 📚

 This repo features a User authentication class implemented in TypeScript.
-It provides user registration, authentication, and other user management features using the bcrypt library for secure password hashing and verification.

-The app also demonstrates the use of async functions, as the bcrypt library requires some processing time.
+It provides user registration, authentication, and other user management features using the bcrypt library, which provides secure password hashing and verification.
+The repo also demonstrates the use of async functions, as the bcrypt library requires processing time.

 ### Features ✨